emilychewsh/gaming-community-hub/README.md

 | is_like   | Boolean | like/dislike other reviews |
 | user_id   | Integer | Foreign Key for `users`    |
 | review_id | Integer | Foreign Key for `reviews`  |

+## Future Implementations

+Admin Enhancements: Expand the admin features to allow more seamless game modifications and deletions, including better image management for game covers.
+User Interaction: Add the ability for users to comment on each other's reviews, fostering a more interactive community.
+Direct Messaging: Enable users to add each other as friends and send direct messages within the platform.
+Profile Pages: Allow users to create detailed profiles where they can showcase their favourite games, recent reviews, and other relevant information.

 ## License